amoh909/amoh909/README.md

 ## Beyond coding

-I'm an avid reader, you can find me reading any book, I'd love to discusss some books.
+I'm an avid reader, you can find me reading any book, I'd love to discuss some books.

-📫 I am open to collaborations, you can reach me at: **[ali2moh.04@gmail.com](mailto:ali2moh.04@gmail.com)**
+📫 I am open to collaborations.
+You can reach me at: **[ali2moh.04@gmail.com](mailto:ali2moh.04@gmail.com)**